-Increase of safety thanks to the possibility to demonstrate the flight conditions with highest associated risk, such as those concerning evaluation of emergency conditions and procedures, in a virtual environment.
+The project results will increase safety, thanks to the possibility to demonstrate the flight conditions with the highest associated risk in a virtual environment, such as those concerning the evaluation of emergency conditions and procedures.
 Additionally, the overall reduction of flight hours will be beneficial for the overall safety of the personnel involved in the certification operations.

-through reduction of costs associated with flight testing.
+The project results will lead to a reduction of costs associated with flight testing.
 Flight tests are expensive, require a lot of personnel and are often dependent on prevailing environment conditions.
-Additionally, virtual testing eliminates the risk of damage, and the associated cost, to the test aircraft.
+Additionally, virtual testing eliminates the risk of damage, and the associated cost, to the test of aircraft.

 Tests in a simulator can be completed in a fraction of the time required by a full flight test.
 The time saved is beneficial in shortening the time required for new or supplemental rotorcraft certification.
 Reducing the time to market increases the competitiveness of the European rotorcraft industry.